 A mini-casino isn’t the only gaming expansion that has Mount Airy’s attention.

-Earlier this month, and just days before the deadline, Mount Airy applied for an online gaming license.
+Earlier this month, and just days before the deadline, Mount Airy applied for a PA online gaming license.
 It requested the full license which includes:

 - Table games

 - Peer-to-peer gaming

 Mount Airy and 888 have a long-standing online casino promotional partnership.
 Just look to their mini-casino license bid with the excessive eights in the amount as a nod to the European gaming company.
 As PlayPennsylvania reported earlier, expect the casino to also partner with PokerStars for online gaming.
 Expect two more casinos to seek extensions

 Ahead of the July 18 PGCB meeting, Gaming Control Board spokesman Doug Harbach said that three of the five mini-casinos requested an extension.
 Only Mount Airy made it on the most recent meeting agenda.